How much does cyber insurance cost in 2024?

 • Loss of income

-Any business that deals with electronic data should have first-party coverage to cover the many expenses that can arise from a cybercriminal hacking into their network and compromising the company’s data and the data of its clients, partners, and customers.
+Any business that deals with electronic data should have first-party coverage to cover the many expenses that can arise from a cybercriminal hacking into its network and compromising the company’s data and the data of its clients, partners, and customers.

-Third-party cyber liability insurance is tailored towards providing protection for businesses that offer professional services to other businesses that can be compromised by cyberthreats.
+Third-party cyber liability insurance is tailored towards providing protection for businesses that offer professional services to other businesses that can be compromised by cyber threats.

 For example, if your law firm’s data security is compromised, and your law firm is accused of failing to prevent the data breach, third-party cyber liability insurance can pay legal fees, government penalties and fines, and settlements and judgments related to such claims.